mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

 parallelism for `Serial` while using higher parallelism for `VeryParallel` than the rest of the application.

-For more information on this option, see the [Reference](../beamrunner-6-ref/).
+For more information on this option, see [Streams Runner pipeline options](../beamrunner-6-ref/#streams-runner-pipeline-options).

 When the runner launches the application it will set the IBM Streams operator `fusionType` to `channelIsolation`.
 To change the fusion type use the pipeline option `--contextType=BUNDLE` to create your application bundle and set the fusion type when submitting the bundle.
-See [Using the runner](../beamrunner-3-using/) for more information about `--contextType=BUNDLE` and [Operator fusion in parallel regions **FIX LINK**](http://leto.svl.ibm.com:9343/help/topic/com.ibm.streams.dev.doc/doc/udpsplpartconfig.html) for more information on fusion configuration.
+See [The `BUNDLE` Context](../beamrunner-3-using/#the-bundle-context) for more information about `--contextType=BUNDLE` and [Operator fusion in parallel regions **FIX LINK**](http://leto.svl.ibm.com:9343/help/topic/com.ibm.streams.dev.doc/doc/udpsplpartconfig.html) for more information on fusion configuration.